 I mean, come on, women think all the time, and there’s nothing wrong about it.
 On the contrary, since we’re constantly chasing thoughts, we are able to take care of so many details at a time, come up with brilliant ideas, and – last but not least – see what guys don’t.
 Pair it up with our innate intuition and you’ll understand why they say that behind every great man stands a powerful woman… and rolls her eyes.

 So, how does cannabis fit in here?
 If you’ve ever smoked some classic sativa strain, such as Jack Herer, for example, you’ll stop asking questions.
-Women benefit from the cerebral and euphoric high from sativa strains – or sativa-dominant hybrids – that keep us sharply focused on our daily chores, help us stay motivated throughout the day, and boosts our creativity to the limit.
+Women benefit from the cerebral and euphoric high from sativa strains – or sativa-dominant hybrids – that keep us sharply focused on our daily chores, help us stay motivated throughout the day, and boost our creativity to the limit.
 A productive and happy woman is a powerful woman, keep that in mind.

-2. We Think Less, Which Is Great, Too
+2. We Think Less, Which is Great, Too

 Source: Huck Magazine